 One of the biggest differences with this album is the introduction of modern instrumentation.
 Track 3, “Rano Ranila” features a modern beat and sound, and even has an accompanying video that features dancers in a coliseum.
 There are several moments throughout the album with more pronounced instrumentation, and while that could distract or take away from the album’s focus, they compliment the sound and melodies well and are generally unobtrusive.

 While the collaboration with Lisa Gerrard makes for some very beautiful moments, the highlight of The Mystery of Bulgarian Voices has always been the powerful, dissonant blend of the voices in the choir.
-In “Yove”, you can hear how the complex harmonies and rhythms blend to create something powerful and evocative.
+In “Yove”, you can hear how the complex harmonies and rhythms blend to create something new and evocative.

 BooCheeMish is exactly what I would have hoped to hear from this ensemble in 2018.
 This ensemble’s unique blend and tremendous skill, when combined with various new elements such as Lisa Gerrard’s dark contralto or acoustic guitars or conga drums, takes those familiar sounds that first enamored us and builds something entirely new and lovely.
 BooCheeMish is powerful, haunting, and a worthy addition to an already acclaimed body of recorded work.